sanyaade-fintechnology/Point-Pay-SDK-Android/README.md

 #### Bluetooth pairing
 Before proceeding with the integration and testing, make sure you have paired the card reader in the bluetooth settings on your Android device.
  1. Make sure the device is charged and turned on.
- 2. Press '0' key on the card reader for 5 sec and make sure the card reader has entered the pairing mode (there will be a corresponding sign on the screen).
+ 2. Press '0' key on the card reader for 5 seconds and check that the card reader has entered the pairing mode (there will be a corresponding sign on the screen).
  3. Go to the bluetooth settings of your Android device and turn on the 'device scanning' mode.
  4. Select the "discovered" payleven card reader and follow the instructions on both devices to finish the pairing process.

 #### Select a device
-Once `Payleven` instance is created you need to select the card reader for your future payments:
+Once `Payleven` instance is created you need to select the card reader to process payments:

  ```java
  List<PairedDevice> devices = mPaylevenApi.getPairedDevices()